At their June 9, 2020 meetings:

 - the Board received a presentation about the University of Utah’s Vision Plan for a Research Park Master Plan.
 The Administration will continue working with State, University and County partners to further define aspects of this potential project area.

 The proposed budgets for the Redevelopment Agency (RDA) and the Local Building Authority (LBA) were approved for Fiscal Year 2020-21.
 The Council will consider adopting the proposed City budget at its June 16 formal meeting.
-Stay up to date on the City’s budget process, information, and ways to provide public comment here.
+Stay up to date on the City’s budget process, information, and ways to provide public comment on the Salt Lake City FY21 Budget webpage.

 All agenda-related comments received through any source are shared with the Council and added to the Council public meeting record.